 Sorrel -- NCI tested one sample of sorrel from Taiwan and found no activity in mouse leukemia systems.
 The compound aloe emodin and emodin have been isolated from sorrel and have shown activity in some animal test systems.

 Slippery elm -- NCI tested slippery elm seven times using samples from various parts of the United States and found no antitumor activity in mouse leukemia systems.
-Slippery elm contains beta-sitosterol and a polysaccharide, both of which have been reported to have antitumor activity in
+Slippery elm contains beta-sitosterol and a polysaccharide, both of which have been reported to have antitumor activity ina animal tumor models.

 Attempts at Evaluating Essiac in Cancer Patients

 There have been no prospective clinical trials of Essiac to determine its safety and efficacy as a cancer treatment.
 In the early 1980s, however, Canadian health officials conducted a retrospective review of Canadian patients treated with Essiac using case summaries submittedvoluntarily by the patients' physicians.
 In 1982, when the review began, about 150 physicians in Canada had reportedly requested supplies of Essiac on behalf of their cancer patients.
 On request from the government, approximately half of these physicians submitted summaries on a total of86 patients to the Canadian federal health department (Bureau of Human Prescription Drugs, Health Protection Branch, Health and Welfare Canada).
 According to the former director of the Bureau of Human Prescription Drugs (392), the Bureau reviewed the physicians' reports and concluded thefollowing:

 - 47 patients received "no benefits" from Essiac treatment;

 - 8 of the patient reports were unevaluable;

 - 4 had an "objective response" to the treatment;